FarronF/limerick-council-meetings/meetings/2015/03/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of Metropolitan District of Limerick - 16th February 2015.md

 Week in promoting the Irish language and the need to continue the promotion of the

-language in conjunction with our bid for European City of Culture status.--- The motion was seconded by Councillor Lynch.
+language in conjunction with our bid for European City of Culture status.
+---
+The motion was seconded by Councillor Lynch.

 **REPLY:**